vippsas/vipps-partner-api/vipps-partner-api.md

 3. The merchant is presented with the form for the MA, completes and submits the MA for processing.
 4. Vipps processes the MA.
-   **Important:** The merchant must wait until the MA is processed before it is possible to see the prefilled PO and submit that.
+   Vipps sends an email to the merchant when the MA is processed.
-   Vipps sends an email when the MA is processed.
+   **Important:** The merchant must wait until the MA is processed and approved before it is possible to use the URL from (1) and see the prefilled PO and submit that.
 5. The merchant logs in on [portal.vipps.no](https://portal.vipps.no) and is presented with the prefilled PO,